Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Works When State**: In what gift states will the bonus apply: any state, when gift is refreshed, or when gift is exhausted.
  - **Applies to Dodges**: Whether a defense bonus applies to dodge defenses.
  - **Applies to Parries**: Whether a defense bonus applies to parry defenses.
+ - **Applies to Special Defenses**: Whether a defense bonus applies to special defenses.

 </details>